am00ma/alsa-extensions/README.md

 Preparing and dropping frames from pcm, may be called from xrun recovery

+Issues:

+1. How to set start_threshold?
+How does it affect pcm_start?

+Evidence:

+Case A: Playback in Nonblocking

+1. When start, stop threshold are = buffer_size,
+   and we use mmap_begin, mmap_commit,
+   we need to manually start playback with `snd_pcm_start(play)`
+2. When start, stop threshold are = buffer_size,
+   and we use mmap_writei, it switches to running automatically

 ### Timing

 - snd timestamps (usecs or nsecs)